caoymg/RecSys-Note/Adversarial/Adversarial Training/notes on ACDN.md

 #### **1. Introduction**

 - **Cross-domain recommendation** leverages the knowledge from relevant domains to alleviate the data sparsity issue.
 However, the state-of-the-art cross-domain models are vulnerable to adversarial examples, leading to possibly large errors in generalization.
-- Develop a new Adversarial Cross-Domain Network (ACDN), where adversarial examples are dynamically generated to train a deep cross domain recommendation model.
+- Develop a new Adversarial Cross-Domain Network (ACDN), where adversarial examples are dynamically generated to train a deep cross domain recommendation model.